Samour/openoutlook/infrastructure/README.md

 2. `deploy.sh be production|staging`

+### Database

-For an initial deployment, also deploy DB `deploy.sh db production|staging`
+DB can be deployed with `deploy.sh db production|staging`

 This will erase any existing DB though, so only deploy in this way if no prod data needs to be retained (esp. enquiries table)

+DB & uploaded files can be fetched by using `deploy.sh fetch-db production|staging`